 Benoit Montreuil is the Coca-Cola Material Handling & Distribution Chair and Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.
-He is also Director of the Physical Internet Center and Co-Director of the Supply Chain & Logistics Institute.
+He also serves as Director of the Physical Internet Center and Executive Director of the Supply Chain & Logistics Institute.

 Dr. Montreuil is leading the International Physical Internet Initiative, engaging academic, industry and government leaders worldwide into research and innovation projects on smart, hyperconnected and sustainable logistics, supply chains, transportation, businesses and regions.